pranav-ganesh/tp/docs/DeveloperGuide.md

       Use case resumes at step 2.

-**Use Case 4: Mark a person as done**
+**Use Case 4: Mark a contact as done**

 System : CallMeMaybe (CMM) </br>
-Use Case : UC4 - Mark person as called </br>
+Use Case : UC4 - Mark contact as called </br>
 Actor : User </br>
-Guarantees: Selected person will be marked as called
+Guarantees: Selected contact will be marked as called

 **MSS**

-1. User requests to list persons (UC2)
+1. User requests to list contacts (UC2)
-2. User requests to mark a person as called
+2. User requests to mark a contact as called
-3. Address book marks the selected person as called
+3. Address book marks the selected contact as called

 **Extensions**